-Previously to the Tigray situation, Ethiopia hosted over 796,400 refugees and asylum seekers, mainly sheltered in 26 refugee camps established in five Regional States.
-There is a sizeable group of refugees and asylum seekers living out of camp, including over 33,000 who are registered as urban refugees in the capital Addis Ababa FUNDING (AS OF 15 DECEMBER 2020) requested for the Ethiopia Operation
+At the end of December 2020, Ethiopia hosted over 802,800 refugees and asylum seekers, mainly sheltered in 26 refugee camps established in five Regional States.
+There is a sizeable group of refugees and asylum seekers living out of camp, including over 35,000 who are registered as urban refugees in the capital Addis Ababa.